ashishkmr0205/Pizza-Sales-Report-Dashboard/README.md

 - **Best Sellers:** **The Thai Chicken** and **The Classic Deluxe** pizzas  generate significantly higher sales in the term of Revenue, Orders and Quantities.
 - **Worst Sellers:** **The Brie Carre pizza** underperform and may require menu adjustments.

-## 🏆 Conclusion & Recommendations
+##  Conclusion & Recommendations
 - **Leverage peak sales days** (weekends) for marketing promotions.
 - **Optimize inventory** during high-demand months.
 - **Focus on high-performing pizzas** to maximize revenue.
 - **Reevaluate or promote underperforming pizzas**.
 - **Enhance the dashboard** with additional insights for continuous improvement.

-## 🛠️ Tools Used
+##  Tools Used
+- **Power Query** - Data Cleaning, Transforming and Loading
 - **Power BI** – Data visualization & dashboard creation
   ----

-  🚀 Feel free to contribute or provide feedback!
+Feel free to contribute or provide feedback!